-While the overall union coverage rate in retail trade is only 6 percent, within the grocery store sector it is 20 percent.
-The grocery store sector is again exceptional in this regard, as none of the other sectors that we consider has a unionization rate in excess of 8 percent.
-A strong union presence in a particular state should lead to higher average wages for workers in the grocery sector, as well as a less disperse distribution of wages that is likely to limit the number of workers being paid at (or close to) the minimum.
-In an attempt to address the importance of the union impact, we separated our sample into states with and without right-to-work laws.
-Our expectation is that the absence of a right-to-work law typically indicates a strong union environment in a state that should show up both in higher union percentages and a greater concern about potential unionization among grocery store employers.
-Our expectation, then, is that the evidence for the usual effects of minimum wages should be concentrated in the right-to-work states.
+An interesting characteristic of the grocery store sector is its high unionization rate.
+While the overall unionization rate in retail trade is only 6 percent, within the grocery store sector it is 20 percent.24 The grocery store sector is again exceptional in this regard, as none of the other sectors that we consider has a unionization rate in excess of 8 percent.
+A strong union presence in a particular state should lead to higher average wages for workers in the grocery sector, as well as a less dispersed wage distribution that is likely to limit the number of workers being paid at (or close to) the minimum.
+In an attempt to address the importance of the union impact, we separated our sample into states with and without right-to-work laws.25 Our